microsoft/Kusto-Query-Language/doc/tophittersoperator.md

     * *expression*: top-hitters will return *NumberOfRows* rows which have an approximated maximum of sum(*expression*).
 Expression can be a column, or any other expression that evaluates to a number.
     *  If *expression* is not mentioned, top-hitters algorithm will count the occurrences of the *sort-key*.

-**Notes**

-`top-hitters` is an approximation algorithm and should be used when running with large data.
-The approximation of the the top-hitters is based on the [Count-Min-Sketch](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) algorithm.

-## Example
+## Examples

-## Getting top hitters (most frequent items)
+### Get most frequent items

 The next example shows how to find top-5 languages with most pages in Wikipedia (accessed after during April 2016).

 ```kusto
 PageViews